themanyone/FindAImage/README.md

 Now that AI can describe photos, the first idea was to create a searchable database to store the memes, along with their descriptions.
 But the the pictures already exist inside a folder.
 Isn't that some sort of database already?
 The next idea was to add metadata to the images.
 But the metadata isn't searchable except by using tools like `grep` from the command line.
 And it modifies the files.
 We don't want to do that.

 What was needed was a way to display images with captions that could be easily searched by typing a few words.
-And the simplest and fastest way to do that is using a browser.
+And the simplest and fastest way to do that is using a browser and a static web page, `index.html`.
 We also wanted it to be
  * offline and private.
 No sending images to remote servers.
  * back-end development.
-Publish as a website, if you want.
+Publish the photo album as a website, if you want.
  * a simple utility.
 No cumbersome apps.
-Lauch album in browser.
+Albums launch in browser.

 ![preview](preview.png)